Moses Mabhida Stadium: Cricket

 A single T20I match has been hosted at Moses Mabhida Stadium.

 The stadium hosted a Twenty20 cricket match between South Africa and India on 9 January 2011.
 The match was played for the Krish Mackerdhuj Trophy, which India won by 21 runs.
 The stadium witnessed the biggest ever crowd for a cricket match on the African continent which was followed by a concert to celebrate South Africa-India ties.

+Royalty

+On October 29, 2022, the coronation of new appointed King Misuzulu took place at Moses Mabhida Stadium.
+This was the first to take place after Apartheid had ended.